John Waters (columnist): Balbriggan meeting

+Campaign and election

 Waters ran under the banner of Gemma O'Doherty's far-right group, "Anti-Corruption Ireland", in the 2020 Irish general election, in the Dún Laoghaire constituency.
-In his pre-election writings he referred to the great replacement conspiracy theory and referred to The Strange Death of Europe.
+In his pre-election writings he referred to the Great Replacement conspiracy theory and referred to The Strange Death of Europe.
 As Anti-Corruption Ireland is not a registered political party, he appeared on the ballot paper as an independent.
 Waters received 1.48% of first preference votes and was eliminated on the first count.

 High Court action against COVID-19 legislation

 On 15 April 2020, Waters and Gemma O'Doherty launched a legal action against laws dealing with the COVID-19 pandemic.
 They sought to have various parts of the legislation declared null and void by a judge of the High Court.